lundeen06/inertial-bec/README.md

 # BEC Inertial Sensor Simulation
 A high-precision quantum sensor simulation framework that models Bose-Einstein Condensate (BEC) dynamics for inertial measurements.
-This project includes a comprehensive toolkit for simulating BEC-based accelerometers with applications in navigation systems.
+This project includes a comprehensive toolkit for simulating BEC-based accelerometers with applications in inertial navigation systems.

 ## Overview
 This simulation framework solves the time-dependent Gross-Pitaevskii equation (GPE) to model BEC behavior under acceleration.
 By tracking phase evolution and center-of-mass motion, the system can detect and measure inertial forces with quantum-limited precision.

-# BEC Inertial Sensor Simulation
-A quantum-mechanical simulation framework for Bose-Einstein Condensate (BEC) based inertial sensing, providing attometer-per-second-squared sensitivity for acceleration measurements.

 ## Physical Theory